transloadit/update-pr-title/README.md

 # deprecated

-we are no longer using this since we switched to paid githuv
+we are no longer using this since we switched to paid github

 # update-pr-title